Email FacebookTwitterMenu burgerClose thin

 Withdrawal

-• Paying the overdue tax liability
+• If you pay the overdue tax liability

-• Owe less than $25,000
+• Owe less than $25,000.

-• Make three consecutive direct debt payments
+• Make three consecutive direct debt payments.

 • Have no history of defaulting on other direct debit installment agreements with the IRS.